gvsafronov/fluexe/README.md

-# RedisModules-ExecuteCommand
+# fluexe- module for running external program

 ## Quick Start Guide

 Here's what you need to do to build your first module:

-0. Build Redis in a build supporting modules.
+0. Build fluidB in a build supporting modules.
 1. Build librmutil and the module by running `make`. (you can also build them seperatly by running `make` in their respective dirs)
-2. Run redis loading the module: `/path/to/redis-server --loadmodule ./module.so`
+2. include the module in the fluidb.conf: `loadmodule /path/to/my_module.so`

 Now run `redis-cli`  and try the commands:

 ```
 127.0.0.1:6379> system.exec "id"